scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 minute

 Petrify a creature in range you that can see you, turning them to stone.
 Make a spellcasting roll against the creatures Stamina save.
-On success they are paralyzed for the next minute.
+On success they are Paralyzed for the next minute.
 You must maintain line of sight with the creature or the spell ends.
 After 1 minute you make another spellcasting roll against the creatures Stamina save.
 On success the creature is turned to stone.

 You add a terrible die to your roll when cast on a large creature, or 3 terrible dice when cast on a huge or larger creature.